The smallest goat breed honors actually belong to two different varieties of goat – the Kinder and the Pygora.

 A Billy goat (or buck) from the Pygmy herd was eager to help fulfill the need of the Nubian does and nanny goats on the farm.

-Kinder Goat History
+Kinder Goat Breed History

-The Washington farmers fed their Nubian does to the Pygmy Billy goat and in the spring of 1986 the first Kinder goat kids were born.
+The Washington farmers bred their Nubian does to the Pygmy Billy goat and in the spring of 1986, the first Kinder goat kids were born.

 Liberty, the name of one of the original Kinder does that was given to a local girl to show in 4-H, clearly showcases the superb milking prowess of this small goat breed.

-Teresa Hill, who also acquired one of the first does born the nearby Zederkamm Farm, saw the potential for these small and incredibly efficient dairy goats.
+Teresa Hill, who also acquired one of the first does born at the nearby Zederkamm Farm, saw the potential for these small and incredibly efficient dairy goats.

 Today, there are more than 50 different herd names registered with the Kinder Goat Breeders Association.

-Kinder Goat Facts
+Kinder Goat Breed Facts